joshholmes/registry/README.md

 # Nitrogen Service

 Nitrogen is a platform for building connected devices.
 Nitrogen provides the authentication, authorization, and realtime messaging platform so that you can focus on your device and/or application.
 All with a consistent development platform that leverages the ubiquity of Javascript.
-You can learn more about the project's goals at a high level from [my talk at LXJS.](https://www.youtube.com/watch?v=xV0x3boaZwU)
+You can learn more about the project's goals at a high level from [my talk at LXJS.](https://www.youtube.com/watch?v=xV0x3boaZwU) and how to get started [on the project site](http://nitrogen.io).

 ## Device Development Model